Skip to game

 TriPeaks Solitaire

-Clear three overlapping peaks by moving cards that are ±1 rank from the waste pile top.
-Kings wrap to Aces and vice versa.
-Build streaks of consecutive moves for bonus points — the longer your streak, the higher your score.
+Clear three overlapping peaks by playing cards ±1 rank from the waste top.
+Kings wrap to Aces.
+Build consecutive streaks for bonus points — longer streak, higher score.

 Win rate: ~90% · Streak scoring · 3 peaks